nf-core/methylseq/docs/installation.md

 The pipeline comes with several such config profiles - see the installation appendices and usage documentation for more information.

 ## 4) Reference Genomes
 The nf-core/methylseq pipeline needs a reference genome for read alignment.
-Support for many common genomes is built in if running on UPPMAX or AWS, by using [illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
+Support for many common genomes is built in if running on UPPMAX or AWS, by using [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/).

-If you don't want to use the illumina iGenomes you can supply either a Bismark / BWA reference or a FASTA file.
-This can be done on the command line (see the [usage docs](usage.md#)).
+Alternatively, ou can supply either a Bismark / BWA reference or a FASTA file.
+This can be done on the command line (see the [usage docs](usage.md#supplying-reference-indices)).
-Alternatively, you can add the paths to your NextFlow config under a relevant id and just specify this id with `--genome ID` when you run the pipeline:
+You can use the same pipeline config framework as used with iGenomes to specify multiple referenes of your own.
+Add the paths to your NextFlow config under a relevant id and just specify this id with `--genome ID` when you run the pipeline:

 ```groovy
 params {